Recommendations from Johnny's Research Team

 Newer, heirloom-like varieties have been classically bred to produce fruit with all the exquisite flavor and eating quality of true heirlooms, but from plants that have better overall vigor and disease resistance.
 The favorable yield and from these newer "tomato hybrids from heirloom genetics" goes a long way toward justifying the slightly higher seed cost: they simply produce a lot more without being prone to keeling over to disease the way heirlooms sometimes do.

-Here are three hybrid (F1) options you may consider trying:
+Here are three "hy-loom" (F1) options you may consider trying: